DaveSkender/Stock.Indicators/docs/_indicators/Ichimoku.md

 ---
 title: Ichimoku Cloud
-description: Ichimoku Cloud (Ichimoku Kinkō Hyō)
+description: Created by Goichi Hosoda (細田悟一, Hosoda Goichi), Ichimoku Cloud, also known as Ichimoku Kinkō Hyō, is a collection of indicators that depict support and resistance, momentum, and trend direction.
 permalink: /indicators/Ichimoku/
 image: /assets/charts/Ichimoku.png
 type: price-trend